timothyqiu/http-client/openssl-http-client/README.md

 * Response should have a `Content-Length` header if the entity body exists.
   * Missing `Content-Length` header means 0.
   * `HEAD` has no body, its `Content-Length` is the body size of a corresponding `GET` request.
+* HTTP Proxy
+  * Connect to proxy server instead of the target server.
+  * In the request line, use absolute URL instead of relative path.